rindangchi/Python-Practice/EDA Superstore/README.md

 ### 5.2.
 Analysis of Categorical Variable
-From the dataset, I did analysis separately for categorical and continous variables.
+From the dataset, I did analysis separately for categorical and numerical variables.
 In this section I will explain my finding on categorical variables.
 Using the describe function, it can be seen some information as stated in the picture below:

 <img width="600" alt="image" src="https://github.com/rindangchi/Python-Practice/assets/10241058/16bb7120-04fe-4442-a71d-75e3ee3bf6d3">